WHAT'S ON

 Andreea Petre-Goncalves was 8 years old when totalitarian Communism collapsed overnight in her native Romania.
 She saw then how quickly yesterday’s absolute truth can become tomorrow reviled atrocity.
 She knows that societal narratives can shift fast, and when they do, they make deep system re-set possible.
 For two decades she worked for international development, human rights, health and sustainability in the EU institutions and international NGOs.
 In 2019 she set up Flare, a Brussels-based think-and-do tank that experiments with practical ways of shifting the collective ideas we hold of what is normal and desirable.
 This work builds on 15 years of her researching and writing about societal narrative shifts.
 She is a BMW Foundation Responsible Leader and a member of Global Diplomacy Lab.

-DON'T TALK ABOUT POLITICS How to change 21st Century minds with Sarah Stein-Lubrano
+DON'T TALK ABOUT POLITICS How to change 21st Century minds Sarah Stein-Lubrano

 Salon / Ideas | Fri 3rd Oct | 6.30-8.30pm